-I do not have a strong opinion on this one way or another.
 To me, capital letters seem to be connected with low quality and scammy behavior.
 The obvious point is to stick out and draw more attention to your listing.
-Capital letters give you less real estate to work with (see ‘Focus on the front of your Airbnb title’ above).
+Capital letters give you less space because each individual character takes up more space.
+This is especially important on mobile devices.
 I do not use capitals for my listings or the listings I optimize.

 This is a controversial recommendation.
 I know people who recommend using the neighborhood, especially a well-known one.
 I very rarely use the neighborhood.
 I assume one of two things:

 - The average FPG does not know anything about your specific neighborhood so telling them is not going to encourage them to book (ie save the words for something that is)

 - The neighborhood is so popular that the FPG already knows about it and whether or not your home is there or not.